MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-identity.md

     > [!NOTE]
     > For security reasons, we recommend using GitHub Secrets rather than passing values directly to the workflow.

-### Set up Azure Login with System-Assigned Managed Identity
+### Set up Azure Login Action with System-Assigned Managed Identity in GitHub Action workflows

 In this example, you use the system-assigned managed identity to authenticate with Azure with the [Azure login](https://github.com/marketplace/actions/azure-login) action.
 The example uses GitHub secrets for the `subscription-id`, and `tenant-id` values.